Cauliflower Fritters

 Notes

-Storage: Store any leftovers in an airtight container.
-They will last up to 5 days in the fridge.
-Reheat in the microwave, in a skillet with a little olive oil, or in a an air fryer before serving.
+Storage: Store any leftovers in an airtight container in the fridge for up to 5 days.
+When you’re ready to eat, reheat them in the microwave, in a skillet with a little olive oil, or in an air fryer.

 Cauliflower Quinoa Fritters Excerpted from Two Peas & Their Pod Cookbook: Favorite Everyday Recipes from Our Family Kitchen by Maria Lichty.
 Copyright © 2019.